Whether or not you develop a small bald spot or a big bald patch at the back of your head all depends on the shape of your skull.

 connection between skull shape and hair loss at the back even though,

-On the next (final) page, I’ll review this whole section by asking some important questions.
+On the final page, I’ll review this whole section by asking some important questions.
 And, as you’ll see, only skull expansion can provide all the answers.
-It also lets you know what you can do about skull expansion and hair loss, so you can restore healthy hair regrowth.

 This is page 5 of 6.